 The answer depends on the techniques you use to brush and the type of bristles in your toothbrush.
 Remember if you damage your gums the effect is irreversible, so it is crucial to try and brush correctly without harming your gum tissues.

 This is a question that you might have considered.
 The straight answer is no if you use your brush as recommended.
 However brushing too hard can affect your gums.
-The good thing is that there are
+The good thing is that there are a top notch brushes like the Oral B 5000 that will warn you with a beep sound whenever you are brushing too hard so that you can make adjustments.

 Problems such as gingivitis and plaque are hard to come over when using a manual toothbrush – which is why clinical experts advise the preference of an electric toothbrush over a manual one.